mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Katagiri**: Sure.
 [It’s the] same.

 The atmosphere is different doing zazen; it’s different.
 Dancing is total movement, dynamic, but zazen is stillness.
 That’s a point: different appearance.
 But exactly the content is the same.
-And also, after dance there are different things: the pros and cons, failures and successes, many things.
+And also, *after* dance there are different things: the pros and cons, failures and successes, many things.
 But zazen is completely zazen.
-That’s quiet, always; no pros and cons, feelings, anything.
+That’s quiet, always: no pros and cons, feelings, anything.
 That’s a different point.

 That’s why we have to emphasize always zazen itself, dance itself.
 But [as] the dancer, as an artist, you have to deal with the dance itself, and also after dance, and also before dance, and that means always looking at your life in the time process.
 This is a very common dualistic world.
-That’s why life becomes busy.
-But, if you really want to be free – experience freedom as a dancer – actually, from the beginning to end, just perform your dance.
-The quality of dance is completely beyond judgement; judgement is something you are involved in just on the surface.
+That’s why life becomes *busy*.
+But, if you really want to be free – experience freedom as a dancer – actually, from the beginning to end, just perform your dance, the quality of dance, completely beyond judgement.
+Judgement is something you are involved in just on the surface.
 So just accept.

-That surface is sort of the *weeds*; but weeds will be wonderful fertilizer for you.
+That surface is sort of the “weeds”; but weeds will be wonderful fertilizer for you.
 That’s why, accept.
 And then all you have to do is, basically, you must be freedom; you must get freedom of the dance.
 That means, practice dance itself.
 You have to find yourself right in the middle of dance itself.
 So, you can stand up.
 In the realm of criticism, and judgment, and lots of things – you can stand up there.

 Is that okay?
 So-so?